pictureBox

 Meningococcal disease is a serious illness, caused by a virus or several types of bacteria.
 It is the leading cause of bacterial meningitis in children 2-18 years old in the United States.
 Meningitis is an infection of the brain and spinal cord coverings.
 Meningococcal disease can also infect the bloodstream very quickly and death can occur within 12 hours of onset of symptoms.

-• Symptoms of meningitis are often mistaken for the flu.
+• Symptoms of meningitis are often mistaken for the flu

 • Meningococcal infection can be caused by kissing, sharing cigarettes, food, beverages, eating utensils and lip-gloss or close contact (approximately 4 hrs) with an infected person

-• Poor nutrition, lack of sleep, smoking and alcohol consumption cause your immune system to be weakened.
+• Poor nutrition, lack of sleep, smoking and alcohol consumption cause your immune system to be weakened

-• Those who survive blood infection usually have permanent disabilities such as seizures, loss of arms and/or legs, kidney disease, deafness and/ or mental retardation.
+• Those who survive blood infection usually have permanent disabilities such as seizures, loss of arms and/or legs, kidney disease, deafness and/ or mental retardation

-• Who should get the MENACTRA Vaccination?
+Who should get the Meningococcal ACY-W Vaccination?

-• All college freshmen
+• All College Freshmen

 • Children and adults without a spleen